golang-design/research/content/posts/ultimate-channel.md

 If the buffer is full, it is easy to send either producer or consumer to sleep.
-However, the key difference here is: On the two sides of communication, they both play the role of producer and consumer simoutainiously, and they both relying on each other.
+However, the key difference here is: On the two sides of communication, they both play the role of producer and consumer simultaneously, and they both relying on each other.

 What can we do to solve the above deadlock?
 Let's reveal two approaches in this article.